Construction Skills Network forecasts 2018-2022 - North West

-- Growth is expected to focus on the Public non housing sector at 4.1% in the short term
+- Growth is expected to focus on the infrastructure sector at 4.1% in the long term

 What does this mean for construction jobs?

 This means that demand for some trades will be higher than others.
 The jobs most in demand over the next five years, in the North West, are:

 - Wood trades and interior fit out staff - 640

 - Non construction professional, technical and IT staff - 510